monero-ecosystem/promo-video/stealth_addresses.md

 Stealth Addresses could be seen in two ways.
 In one sense, every public address is a stealth address given that public addresses never appear on the blockchain.
-In another sense, the unique output that is created for a transaction could also be referred to as a stealth address seeing that it is the destination where funds are transmitted to, but not associated with the recipient’s public address.
+In another sense, the unique output that is created for a transaction could also be referred to as a stealth address seeing that it is the destination where funds are transmitted to, but are unlinkabile to a recipient’s public address.
 Stealth addresses are what protect the privacy of Monero recipients.

 ##4) - One-time Destinations